magento/pagebuilder-docs/docs/extending/how-to-add-appearances.md

 # How to add appearances

-This topic shows how to add appearances to Page Builder's native content types.
+This topic shows you how to add appearances to Page Builder's native content types.
 An overview of the steps and the files you need to add are illustrated here:

 ![How to add an appearance](../images/how-to-add-appearance.svg)

 _Steps for adding appearances_

-These steps also apply to adding appearances to your custom content types and third-party content types.
+These steps also apply to adding appearances to your custom content types and any third-party content types.

 ## Step 1: Add virtual type for VisualSelect class